bootstrap-vue/bootstrap-vue/src/components/calendar/README.md

 up/down, home, and end keys).
 Internationalization is also supported, and default's to the browser's or page's locale, if no locale(s) are specified.

+Use `<b-form-date>` if you need a date picker as a custom form control input.

 ```html
 <template>
   <b-row>